Downer Original Helping Hand Framing Solutions are one of the first rainscreen framing systems on the UK market. BBA approved,

 Site Handling

-Components must be handled with care in order not to cause loss or damage.
+Components must be handled with care in order to avoid loss or damage..
 Should it be necessary to store the material on site for any length of time, it should be protected from the elements and the environment.
-A suitable storage area will need to be set aside, storage should be as near as practicable to the areas of working in order to minimise handling, damage and waste.
+A suitable storage area will need to be set aside, storage should be as near as practicable to the areas of working to minimise handling, damage, and waste.

 Maintenance Instructions

-Aluminium profiles and façade accessories subjected to normal circumstances and proper cleaning and maintenance, are guaranteed a long-life span in excess of 35 years as stated in Downer BBA certificate 20/5792
+Aluminium profiles and façade accessories subjected to normal circumstances and proper cleaning and maintenance, are guaranteed a long-life span in excess of 35 years.

 Contamination by concrete, mortar, cement and such, is extremely harmful and needs to be rinsed immediately with pure water.